Berlin: Cityscape

 Berlin's history has left the city with a polycentric metropolitan area and an eclectic mix of architecture.
 The city's appearance today has been predominantly shaped by German history during the 20th century.
 17% of Berlin's buildings are Gründerzeit or earlier and nearly 25% are of the 1920s and 1930s, when Berlin played a part in the origin of modern architecture.

 Devastated by the bombing of Berlin in World War II, many of the buildings that had survived in both East and West were demolished during the postwar period.
 After the reunification, many important heritage structures have been reconstructed, including the Forum Fridericianum along with the Berlin State Opera, Charlottenburg Palace, Gendarmenmarkt, Alte Kommandantur, as well as the City Palace.

 The tallest buildings in Berlin are spread across the urban area, with clusters at Potsdamer Platz, City West, and Alexanderplatz.

-Over one-third of the city's area consists of green and open-space, with the Großer Tiergarten, one of the largest and most popular parks in Berlin, located in the centre of the city.
+Over 1/3 of the city's area consists of green and open space; the Großer Tiergarten, one of the largest and most popular parks in Berlin is located in the city centre.